Triumph Roadster: Triumph 1800 Roadster (18TR)

 The body design was anachronistic.
 A journalist old enough to remember the pre-war Dolomite Roadster that had inspired the car felt that the elegant proportions of the earlier model had been abandoned in favour of a committee-based compromise, "a plump Christmas turkey to set against that dainty peacock ... [more] Toadster [than Roadster]".
 The front had large separate headlamps and the radiator was well back from the front between large "coal scuttle" wings.
 Passenger accommodation was on a bench seat that was claimed to seat three: the car's 64 inch width helped make a reality of the three-abreast seating, and the approach meant a column gear change was required.
 The car's unusual width also made it necessary to fit three screen wipers in a row, an example followed by early shallow windscreen Jaguar E Types.
 Additional room for two was provided at the rear in a dickey seat with its own folding windscreen: this was outside the hood that could be erected to cover the front seat.
 Entry and exit to the dickey seat was never easy and a step was provided on the rear bumper.
 The Roadster was the last production car with a dickey seat.

-On test by Autocar magazine in 1947 top speed was found to be 75 mph and 0–60 mph (0–96 km/h) took 34.4 seconds.
+On test by Autocar magazine in 1947 top speed was found to be 75 mph and 0–60 mph took 34.4 seconds.
 The magazine described the maximum speed as "satisfying but not startlingly high".